nemozny/vnc-share-physical-monitor/README.md

 # Share your Raspberry Debian 64-bit physical desktop remotely with x11vnc

 ### Intro
-I was about to replace my virtual server, I was paying monthly fees for, with Raspberry Pi 4B / 8GB with Debian 64-bit OS.
-Originally I ran the server in a reliable setup with XRDP + xvbf + x11vnc.
-The downside of this setup is that you have nothing to show on your physical desktop, since XRDP creates a virtual desktop unrelated to your physical screen.
-Linux XRDP is a different mechanism than Windows RDP.
-And the xvbf/virtual framebuffer is not very convenient to use.
+I wanted to replace my hosted virtual server, that I was paying monthly fees for, with Raspberry Pi 4B / 8GB with Debian 64-bit OS.
+Originally I ran the server in a reliable setup with xrdp + xvbf + x11vnc that I used for several years without issues.
+The downside of this setup is that you have nothing to show on your physical desktop, since xrdp creates a virtual desktop unrelated to your physical screen.
+Linux xrdp is a different beast than Windows RDP.
+Also the virtual framebuffer is not very convenient to use, since it is quite cumbersome to resize windows.

-The goal was to run X server on a monitor connected to RPI, with a lightweight window manager, while simulaneously sharing the same screen via VNC.
-Via VNC, not via RDP!
+My goal was to run the X server on a monitor connected to RPI via HDMI, with a lightweight window manager, while simulaneously sharing the same screen via VNC.
+Not RDP, mind you!
 Or in other words - **I wanted to move the mouse cursor on my physical monitor using a remote connection.**

-The idea is to run everything through SSH, on a localhost, so **no ports should be exposed remotely.**
+I prefer to to run everything through SSH, on a localhost, so you don't have to bother with any passwords other than SSH.
+You need to make sure **all services were listening only on localhost!**

 1. Virtual session (xrdp + xvfb + x11vnc)
 2. One session sharing (xdm + x11vnc)